lewagon/dotfiles/05-Rails/02-Rails-CRUD/02-Rails-Wikinimous/README.md

 +----------------+
 ```

-Use the right rails generator to generate the `Article` model.
+Use the right rails generator to generate the `Article` model with the correct fields.

-## Seed
+### 2 -Seed

 Add the [`faker` gem](https://github.com/stympy/faker) to your `Gemfile` and
 run `bundle install`.
 Use this gem to generate 10 fake articles in